 Emmanuel’s publications include an article for the Butterworths Journal of International Banking and Finance Law entitled “Good faith in the aftermath of Yam Seng”.

 Emmanuel acts in public law matters and is a member of the Government Legal Department’s (GLD) pool for junior barristers.
-This work includes:
+His work includes:

-- Acting for the GLD on the Lord Harris Review of self-inflicted deaths in prison.
+- Acting for GLD on the Lord Harris Review concerning self-inflicted deaths in prison.

 - Visiting Richmond Hill Prison in Grenada as part of a pro bono project with Chambers’ partners Advocates for International Development (A4ID), the Global Alliance for Legal Aid (GALA) and the Grenada Human Rights Organisation (GHRO).